 In addition to a guardian, your will should appoint a Trustee to manage property passing to a minor child.
 The trustee will control the funds in a separate trust for the child until the child reaches an age that you determine, e.g. 21, 25 or 30.
 The trustee may or may not be the same person as the guardian.
 Sometimes you will want to appoint one person to be the guardian who will take physical care of your child and appoint another individual to be the trustee, whose sole job will be to manage the money.
 You can put provisions in your trust that will allow the trustee to pay for education, college, and other expenses of your child, and you can decide at what age or ages you would like your child to receive money.
 If you do not have a will that sets up a minor’s trust, all of the funds will be distributed to your child outright when your child reaches the age of majority (18 in most states).

 Of course no one expects to die at such a young age as Walker did, but at least he did have a Revocable Living Trust and a Will to direct how he wanted his assets distributed.
 He could have planned better by putting all of his assets into the Revocable Living Trust, done tax planning to help avoid estate taxes, or create a charitable trust for the non-profit he was involved in, but even an imperfect plan is better than no plan at all.
-It is important to get an initial plan in place, and to review and update it every few years as your circumstances change.
+It is important to get an initial plan in place with an experienced estate planning lawyer and to review and update it every few years as your circumstances change.
 Please contact the Pierro Law Group to help start the estate planning process or to review and update your current documents.